Formic acid: Other uses

 Formic acid is also significantly used in the production of leather, including tanning (23% of the global consumption in 2009), and in dyeing and finishing textiles (9% of the global consumption in 2009) because of its acidic nature.
 Use as a coagulant in the production of rubber consumed 6% of the global production in 2009.

 Formic acid is also used in place of mineral acids for various cleaning products, such as limescale remover and toilet bowl cleaner.
 Some formate esters are artificial flavorings and perfumes.

 Formic acid application has been reported to be an effective treatment for warts.

+In the nuclear industry, formic acid is used as the main component for the decomposition of residual nitric acid in denitrification during spent nuclear fuel reprocessing.
+The process can be carried out either chemically or using catalysts.

 Safety

 Formic acid has low toxicity (hence its use as a food additive), with an of 1.8 g/kg (tested orally on mice).
 The concentrated acid is corrosive to the skin.

 Formic acid is readily metabolized and eliminated by the body.
 Nonetheless, it has specific toxic effects; the formic acid and formaldehyde produced as metabolites of methanol are responsible for the optic nerve damage, causing blindness, seen in methanol poisoning.
 Some chronic effects of formic acid exposure have been documented.
 Some experiments on bacterial species have demonstrated it to be a mutagen.
 Chronic exposure in humans may cause kidney damage.
 Another possible effect of chronic exposure is development of a skin allergy that manifests upon re-exposure to the chemical.

 Concentrated formic acid slowly decomposes to carbon monoxide and water, leading to pressure buildup in the containing vessel.
-For this reason, 98% formic acid is shipped in plastic bottles with self-venting caps.
+For this reason, formic acid is stored with degassing caps in a well-ventilated area.

 The hazards of solutions of formic acid depend on the concentration.
 The following table lists the Globally Harmonized System of Classification and Labelling of Chemicals for formic acid solutions: